 6 steps to build a neobank in 2025

-It takes about 6 to 12 months to build a neobank from scratch, or rather its MVP version.
+It takes about 3 to 12+ months to build a neobank app from scratch, or rather its MVP version.
 The application development alone already accounts for 1600 hours, not to mention the time you need to acquire banking licenses and perform other activities.
 With that said, let’s go over the 6 steps you need to follow to build a neobank from start to finish.

-Step 1: Understand the neobanking landscape and find your niche
+Step 1: Research the neobanking landscape and identify your niche

 The goal of this initial analysis is to find your niche.
 It’s all about identifying the unique value you can offer that resonates with specific customer profiles.
 Here’s how to find areas where your neobank will have the most impact: